-When dispensed, the formula smells like one of those not sexy nor attractive, fragrance-free lotions you get at the drugstore, but I do appreciate the fact it doesn’t contain added fragrance.
+When dispensed, the formula smells like one of those not sexy or attractive, fragrance-free lotions you get at the drugstore, but I appreciate the fact it doesn’t contain added fragrance.

 I don’t mind it and the slight scent goes away shortly after the cream is applied, so no harm is done really.

-In my previous review, I mentioned that I had great results by using the F-Balm as a moisturizer on a daily basis.
+In my previous review, I mentioned that I had great results by using the F-Balm as a moisturizer daily.
 One pump of product is enough for me to cover my entire face and neck.

 However, when I tried to use it as a mask and apply about 2 and a half pumps, I didn’t really enjoy the overly greasy layer it left on my face.